great-expectations/great_expectations/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_validation_result_store_in_gcs.md

 import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-By default, Validation Results are stored in JSON format in the ``uncommitted/validations/`` subdirectory of your ``great_expectations/`` folder.
+By default, <TechnicalTag tag="validation_result" text="Validation Results" /> are stored in JSON format in the ``uncommitted/validations/`` subdirectory of your ``great_expectations/`` folder.
 Since Validation Results may include examples of data (which could be sensitive or regulated) they should not be committed to a source control system.
 This guide will help you configure a new storage location for Validation Results in a Google Cloud Storage (GCS) bucket.

 <Prerequisites>